-Students interested in Israel have the option of choosing among three different universities: Tel Aviv University (TAU), Hebrew University in Jerusalem, and the University of Haifa.
-Haifa is Israel’s third largest city and is known for its ethnic and religious diversity, as well as for its fast-growing high-tech industry.
-Students on this program can also complete and internship and do some volunteer work in addition to their studies.
+Students interested in Israel have the option of choosing among two universities: Tel Aviv University (TAU) and Hebrew University in Jerusalem.
 With TAU, students get to live in Israel’s technology hub and financial center, which is also the country’s second largest city.
 Unique programs here include Voyage to Medicine, STEM Semester Program, and Entrepreneurship, Innovation, and Business (which could also include an internship).
-Students at Hebrew U will study in the country’s largest city, and can take classes in a variety of subjects such as religious studies.
+Students at Hebrew U will study in the country’s largest city, Jerusalem, and can take classes in a variety of subjects such as religious studies.
 Social and political sciences, STEM, business, etc.

 Interested in spending the semester in Jordan?
-You’ve got 4 programs to choose from!
+You’ve got programs to choose from!
 CIEE offers two different programs: Middle East Studies or Advanced Arabic Language.
 With the Middle East Studies program, students will learn about the region’s history, and the country’s role in politics around the region, as well as developing their Arabic language skills.
 As it sounds, the Advanced Arabic Language program gives students the opportunity to really focus on language acquisition within the city.
-The other two programs are offered through SIT Study Abroad: Geopolitics, International Relations and the Future of the Middle East (with classes looking at Jordan’s role as a peacemaker in the region and the psychology behind that, and excursions throughout Jordan and a visit to the United Arab Emirates); and Refugees, Health, and Humanitarian Action (with visits to refugee host communities, the opportunity to contrast the humanitarian response to Syrian refugees in both Jordan and Switzerland, and other excursions to places such as the Dead Sea, the Red Sea, and Petra).
+SIT offers students the change to study refugees, health, and humanitarian action; and geopolitics, international relations, and the future of the Middle East.

-Students on this program will study at the American University of Sharjah in the city of Sharjah, which is adjacent to Dubai and is known as the cultural capital of the UAE.
-One of the benefits of this program is you get to take classes with both international and Emirati students in a country with one of the strongest economies not only in the region but in the world as well.
+Students interested in studying in the UAE can study Arabic on EF's language program in Dubai, or take general classes at the American University of Sharjah in the city of Sharjah, which is adjacent to Dubai and is known as the cultural capital of the UAE.
+One of the benefits of the Sharjah program is you get to take classes with both international and Emirati students in a country with one of the strongest economies not only in the region but in the world as well.
 Possible excursions are trips to Abu Dhabi (UAE’s capital city), Al Ain (known as the “Garden City), Dubai, and maybe even an international excursion to Oman or a similar country.

 Now you can choose up to three different locations to study abroad in as part of your semester overseas!
-CIEE has created study centers in Buenos Aires, Argentina; Sydney, Australia; Rio de Janeiro, Brazil; Santiago, Chile; Shanghai, China; Monteverde, Costa Rica; Copenhagen, Denmark; London, England; Paris, France; Berlin, Germany; Rome, Italy; Yucatan, Mexico; Cape Town, South Africa; Madrid, Spain.
+CIEE has created study centers in Argentina, Australia, Chile, Costa Rica, Denmark, England, France, Germany, Italy, Mexico, South Africa, and Spain.
 Each session is 6 weeks, so you could spend 12 or 18 weeks in London, or 6 weeks in Berlin and 12 weeks in France, or 6 weeks each in Madrid, Rome, and Cape Town—it’s up to you!